LAKAMA LUXURY TRAVEL

 Veteran's Day is a day to honor all those who have served, and each year its a day that has me thinking about places in the US and around the world where our soldiers have won and lost.

 In the north of France, across the English Channel along a 54 mile stretch of coastline, sits a big piece of World War II history - the beaches of Normandy.
-This now peaceful part of the world is a great spot to take a trip through history and pay tribute to all soldiers lost.
+This now peaceful part of the world is a perfect spot to take a trip through history and pay tribute to our soldiers lost.

 Picture